 ETH1 might be merged into ETH2 as a new shard.

 As an execution environment, ETH1 merges into ETH2 to enable transaction processing on the shards.

 Vitalik Buterin, a Russian-Canadian program and writer best known as the co-founder of Ethereum and Bitcoin Magazine, stated that “existing apps would continue to function as usual.
 Account balances, contract code, and contract storage (including ERC20 balances, active CDPs, and so forth) will all be carried over”.

-To summaries, Ethereum 1.0 will remain in its current form while being improved to become an Ethereum 2.0 shard in the future.
+To summarize, the most popular cryptocurrency in India, Ethereum 1.0 will remain in its current form while being improved to become an Ethereum 2.0 shard in the future.
 The release of Eth 2.0 will create new opportunities for the Ethereum community and Ethereum developers.

 One thought on “ETHEREUM 2.0: THE COMPLETE GUIDE”